Current Planning Issues

-Loss of trees along Caves Rd and endangered species habitat adjacent to Countrylife Farm.
+Loss of trees along Caves Rd and endangered species habitat.
 More information here.
-Development was approved by the JDAP but changes made and JDAP approved again Nov 9.
+Development approved by the JDAP but changes made and JDAP approved again Nov 9.

 CoB rejuvenation of Naturaliste Terrrace.
 Various options: more or less parking.. more or less trees.
 City has surveyed the community.
 New plan to be implemented in stages starting after Easter 2022.